 Service, People, Quality, Finance and Growth

-Spooner Health began our Commitment to Excellence journey in 2009 when we partnered with the Studer Group—an outcomes-based healthcare consulting firm that works with over 800 organizations to implement tools and tactics to achieve and sustain clinical, service, and operational excellence.
+Spooner Health began our Commitment to Excellence journey in 2009 when we partnered with the Studer Group (Now known as Huron)—an outcomes-based healthcare consulting firm that works with over 800 organizations to implement tools and tactics to achieve and sustain clinical, service, and operational excellence.
 They help guide us to create a culture of service excellence in everything we do.